Conference Conduct and Antiharassment Policy

 At the reporter's discretion, reports of inappropriate conduct will be referred to RWA's Ethics Committee.

 If an attendee believes they are being subjected to inappropriate conduct, or believes someone else is being subjected to inappropriate conduct, or have any other concerns, please contact the RWA hotline or RWA Executive Director.
-If an attendee or someone else is in immediate danger, please contact hotel security or local law enforcement immediately.
+If an attendee or someone else is in immediate danger, please contact local law enforcement immediately.

 Consequences for RWA Members